Kludex/mangum/README.md

 ## Frameworks

 Any ASGI framework should work with Mangum, however there are cases where certain non-ASGI behaviour of an application will causes issues when deploying to a serverless platform.
+You may also need to specificy `spec_version=2` for frameworks that do not support the latest ASGI version.